t3ng214/aws-alexa-workshop-ask/README.md

 ###	2 Use Lex Import Function to Create a Lex Bot without Manually
 Creating Intents
-If you do this, you can skip Section 3 Create the Lex Bot Manually.
+If you do this, you can skip Section 1 Create the Lex Bot Manually.
 1. Click on Action.
 ![](img/workshop/lex-action.png)

 2. Click on Import.
  ![](img/workshop/import.png)

 3. Choose the zip file.
-You need to download the file lex-import-personal-banker.json.zip from here https://workshop-public-folder.s3.amazonaws.com/index.html
+You need to download the file [lex-import-personal-banker.json.zip](https://github.com/lab798/aws-alexa-workshop-ask/tree/master/workshop/lex-import-personal-banker.json.zip)
 4. Click Import.
 5. Click Overwrite and Continue if you are not using these slot type.
 ![](img/workshop/import-bot.png)